Please ensure Javascript is enabled for purposes of website accessibility

 Cheshire and Warrington Fair Employment Charter

-We have delivered our Cheshire and Warrington Fair Employment Charter consultation via a series of engagement events where we spoke to businesses and organisation from all sizes in the public, private, community and voluntary sector and an online survey.
-Thank you to all who took part in the consultation – this feedback is now being incorporated into plans for the Charter’s development and implementation.
+Between Spring and Summer of 2023, partners in Cheshire and Warrington held a consultation on whether the sub-region should have a Fair Employment Charter via a series of engagement events with businesses and organisations from all sizes in the public, private, community and voluntary sector, and an online survey.
+Thank you to those who engaged and gave their views to help shape the Charter and its implementation.

 The consultation launch on the 20 March saw many attendees from across the public, private and voluntary sector.
 Speakers included Leader of Cheshire West and Chester Council, Cllr Louise Gittins, and the Leader of Cheshire East Council, Cllr Sam Corcoran with a range of speakers that shared their knowledge and good practice in fair employment and examples of personal lived experience: